 Company culture, on the other hand, is the opposite of fungible.
 If your organization's culture is unique and positive, you have something that no other company can offer.
-According to research conducted by Monster, 86% of employees ranked company culture, and a company that truly values the well-being of its employees, as one of their chief factors in determining an ideal employment situation.
+According to a 2021 survey, 77% of workers polled told researchers they would look seriously at a company's culture before trying to get a job there.

 Recognition is the foundation of an extraordinary organizational culture.

 Employees need to know the work they do is important, meaningful, and moving their team forward.
 Peer recognition provides an opportunity to see that—both at a granular, personal level, and at an organizational level.